riccardotornesello/riccardotornesello/README.md

 - [CTFd-SSO-plugin](https://github.com/riccardotornesello/CTFd-SSO-plugin): authentication plugin using OAuth2 for CTFd.
 Written primarily in Python-Flask.
 - [r00tstici writeups](https://github.com/r00tstici/writeups): writeup of old challenges that I helped solve along with the r00tstic team.
+- [iac-cyberrange-generator](https://github.com/riccardotornesello/iac-cyberrange-generator): Python tool to create virtual cyberranges in cloud using infrastructure-as-cloud, created for my undergraduate thesis.

+### 🏎️ Sim-racing

+I work with computers for passion but I am a professional simracer.
+Obviously I'm joking but simracing is a big passion of mine so over time I got into creating some tools or libraries for example to interface with games and extract telemetry from them.

+- [irsdk-go](https://github.com/riccardotornesello/irsdk-go): porting of the official iRacing SDK from C++ to GoLang